 This method was recommended to me by a reader, but upon further searching, it seems to be fairly popular!

+Step 1.
 Combine 1 Tablespoon of 3% hydrogen peroxide to 1 gallon of water.
-Like the other methods, soak, scrub, rinse and dry.

 However, using bleach to sanitize produce (not just washing produce) is a common method in commercial produce production, and this guide from Oklahoma State University shares the FDA-approved guidelines for sanitizing produce with bleach.